MarcosSuntaxi/P2P-WebSocked/README.md

 Step 1: Start the Discovery Server
 Run the discoveryServer.js file:

-bash
-Copiar código
     node discoveryServer.js
     The server will be listening on ws://localhost:8080.

 Step 2: Start the P2P Nodes
 Open multiple terminals and run the peer.js file in each one:

-bash
-Copiar código
     node peer.js
     Each node will automatically connect to the discovery server.

 Step 3: Send Messages
 Type a message in one of the node terminals.